 >>She was driven to succeed at a young age.
 As the AJC's Jennifer Brett and Johnny Edwards previously reported, Winner "taught herself Arabic while still in high school," and was a competitive athlete who couldn't stand to lose ... "'I remember she had a lot of court tantrums when she was losing,' said Juan Carlos Gonzalez, who was on the H.M.
 King High School tennis team with Winner."

 » She's an Air Force veteran who reportedly speaks four languages.
 Winner spent six years in the Air Force, where she studied languages and worked as a linguist.
 She reportedly speaks Farsi, Pashto and Dari, according to her mother.

-» She’d been on the Georgia job about four months.
+» She'd only been on the Georgia job about four months when she was arrested.
 After the Air Force, Winner became a contractor at Pluribus International Corp.
 The company has over 20 locations around the world, including one here at Fort Gordon.
 Winner was assigned to a U.S. government facility here starting on Feb.
 13 and had top-secret security clearance.

 » She's an animal lover and an athlete.
 A high school tennis player turned Crossfit enthusiast, Winner frequently shared videos of herself working out on her Facebook page, as well as photos from her travels.
 Her mom says she loves animals; when Reality contacted Billie after her arrest, she reportedly asked her for help on relocating her dog and cat during her absence.